 At the beginning of this pandemic, most countries focused on only testing and isolating people and contacts who showed upper respiratory tract infection symptoms.
 Many people who came in contact with infected patients were not tested as they had no symptoms.
 They were asked to stay in quarantine for 10 to 14 days, and if they did not develop any symptoms, they were not tested.

-However, several studies show that infected people with no or mild symptoms can still potentially spread the coronavirus.
-From anywhere between 25 and 80% of COVID-19 patients are unaware that they are infected, as they either exhibit no or mild symptoms.
+However, several studies show that infected people with no or mild symptoms can still potentially spread the new coronavirus.
+Anywhere between 25 % to 80 % of COVID-19 patients are unaware that they are infected, as they either exhibit no or mild symptoms.

 Asymptomatic means that you are infected with a microorganism, but have never exhibited any disease symptoms.
 In COVID-19, the common symptoms include dry cough, loss of taste or smell, fever, muscle aches, diarrhea, and breathing problems.
 Being asymptomatic or symptom-free does not mean that it is safe for you to come in contact with others or avoid isolation, as asymptomatic patients are also contagious.

 The incubation period of the coronavirus, which is the time for the virus to cause symptoms, is 2 to 14 days.
 Many infected patients might be healthy and asymptomatic for up to two weeks or show mild symptoms like fever, cough, diarrhea, and headaches, which mimics the flu or a cold.
 Early in the outbreak, these factors made many people not realize that they might be carrying the virus, which resulted in the rapid spread of the virus.

 On top of this, many asymptomatic people with positive contact or travel history are not getting themselves tested, or they are not following strict quarantine procedures, which worsens the situation.
 This is why doctors and government officials are urging people to wear face masks in public and maintain social distance.

-The following are the routes of transmission of SARS-CoV-2 (the virus that causes COVID-19) from an infected person:
+The following are the modes of transmission of SARS-CoV-2 (the virus that causes COVID-19) from an infected person: